 - The student completes a final project involving Italy (its culture, literature, and/or history/social situation).

 - It is taught in Italian about Italian materials.

 Students are encouraged to perfect their knowledge of the Italian language.
-Upper-level courses are also offered at The Johns Hopkins University and Towson University.
-Students may take electives through the Baltimore Student Exchange Program (policy found in Curriculum and Policies) at other area colleges and universities; however, these courses must be preapproved by the minor advisor or program director.
+Upper-level courses are also offered at the Johns Hopkins University and Towson University.
+Students may take electives through the Baltimore Student Exchange Program at other area colleges and universities; however, these courses must be preapproved by the minor advisor or program director.
 Students may arrange for a language proficiency test through the American Council for the Teaching of Foreign Languages (ACTFL) for a fee.